CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/city-brain-challenge.rst

         :align: center

-In the final phase, a city-scale road network and 1-hour sample traffic data is provided.
+In the final phase, a city-scale road network sample traffic data is provided.
 We use exactly the same road network but different traffic data for scoring your submissions.
 Participants are encouraged to use the python script to generate your own sample traffic data for training and testing since the traffic settings for evaluation is not revealed.

 ===============
 Evaluation